 #5.
 Anger can be demonstrated in different ways.
 Some people show anger through shouting, slamming doors, swearing or even physical violence, others remain quiet, or retaliate by ignoring, spreading false rumours or simply leaving a room.
 It is useful to talk this ‘visible’ anger and ‘invisble anger’.
 The timing of reactions differs too.
 Hotheads react quickly while slow burners build slowly until they release their temper.

 Group study can be an effective way of teaching conflict resolution.
 The following are the recommended key subjects to cover:

 Triggers.
-A practical exercise to help identify triggers could include role play or a sorting task where young people have to put in order a list of possible triggers beginning with the most relevant to them.
+A practical exercise in anger management to help identify triggers could include role play or a sorting task where young people have to put in order a list of possible triggers beginning with the most relevant to them.

 Physical impact of anger.
 Discussion on the consequences of poor anger control.

-Dealing with anger and avoidance techniques: Often it’s a simple as counting to ten,listening to music, playing sports or doing something else physical, or perhaps lying on their bed at home.
-Studies show the most effective way to help young people is to allow them to recognise what already works for them and apply that technique in the run up to anger.
+Dealing with anger and avoidance techniques: Often it’s a simple as counting to ten, listening to music, playing sports or doing something else physical, or perhaps lying on their bed at home.
+Studies show the most effective way to help young people in the management of anger is to allow them to recognise what already works for them and apply that technique in the run up to temper.
 It is recommended to encourage several different ways of ‘cooling down’ as a coping technique.

 walking away: (or making arrangements to remove themselves)

 stress balls (similar to executive toys)